Registration Review Process

 - An estimated timeline for the review.

-We publish a notice in the Federal Register announcing the availability of the docket and providing the public with a comment period of at least 60 days.
+EPA publishes a notice in the Federal Register announcing the availability of the docket and providing the public with a comment period of at least 60 days.
 Anyone may submit data or information to the public docket.
-We consider the information received during the comment period and develop a Final Work Plan (FWP).
+EPA considers the information received during the comment period and develop a Final Work Plan.

 EPA also announces when a pesticide is no longer subject to registration review because the pesticide does not have any pesticide product registrations.